GabryeleSantoro/GabryeleSantoro/README.md

 # 💫 About Me:
 Hi I'm Gabriele Santoro, young student from Salerno.
-I'm 21 yo.<br>👨‍🎓 Currently graduating from University of Salerno<br>💻 Working for a Consulting, Development, Computer research company based in Battipaglia<br>📕 Working on my new project Lost&Found! <br>🚗 My hobbies are: Watching sports, Working on my projects and Hanging out with my buddies<br>👨‍💻 Keeping pace with the new technologies out there<br>🤹‍♀️ Skilled in: Java, React, C, Python, Php, SQL and NoSql databases.
+I'm 21 yo.<br>👨‍🎓 Currently graduating from University of Salerno<br>💻 Working for a Consulting, Development, Computer research company based in Battipaglia<br>📕 Working on my new project Lost&Found! <br>🚗 My hobbies are: Watching sports, Working on my projects and Hanging out with my buddies<br>👨‍💻 Keeping pace with the new technologies out there<br>

 ## 🌐 Socials: